tc39/test262-harness/README.md

 ### Preprocessor

-The `--preprocessor` feature allows patching a module that exports a map function that operates on each Test262Test object before their execution.
+The `--preprocessor` feature allows  a module that exports a map function that operates on each [Test262Test object](https://github.com/bocoup/test262-stream#usage) (ie. the object emitted by Test262-Stream) before their execution.

-Using the preprocessor feature, each Test262Test object can be returned with an added property `result` that sets an autofail mode.
+#### `test.result = Result Object`

+In some cases, a preprocessor may want to signal to Test262-Harness that a certain result has already been reached, and that it must not further evaluate the test.
+To create this signal, the preprocessor creates a [`result`](https://github.com/bterlson/eshost#result-object) property on the Test262Test object, which will indicate to Test262-Harness that it must not evaluate the test, but instead return the value of the [`result`](https://github.com/bterlson/eshost#result-object) property as though the test had been executed.
+For example, a preprocessor may attempt to transpile the value of `test.contents`—which may fail!
+In the case of failure, the preprocessor can create a [`result`](https://github.com/bterlson/eshost#result-object) property whose value is a [`Result Object`](https://github.com/bterlson/eshost#result-object).
 This will skip the code evaluation and report the given result object.

-This can be useful for code transforming and/or test filtering. e.g.:

 ```js
 module.exports = function(test) {